Business Information Systems Degree Specialization

-- Requirements Gathering and Testing – In exploring the systems development life cycle (SDLC), students in this course apply techniques for developing comprehensive system requirements, including planning and coordinating a comprehensive testing process and evaluating test results.
+- Requirements Gathering and Testing – In exploring the systems development life cycle (SDLC), students in this business information systems course apply techniques for developing comprehensive system requirements, including planning and coordinating a comprehensive testing process and evaluating test results.

 - Object-Oriented Programming for Business – Covering basic object-oriented programming principles and programming languages, this course addresses how various system architectures, programming, and database technologies combine to form a system.
 Students analyze a business problem and recommend a system to address the related business needs.